Joseph Chamberlain (planetarium director): Biography

-Joseph M. Chamberlain was born on July 26, 1923, in Peoria, Illinois.
+Chamberlain served in the U.S. Navy as a navigator in the Pacific Fleet during World War II.

 He was hired as an assistant curator to the Rose Center for Earth and Space in 1952.
 In 1956, he became the chairman of the planetarium.
 The Adler Planetarium announced on December 11, 2011, that he died on November 28, of that year, at age 88 in Peoria, Illinois.